bhaskarsantoshk/problem-solving/Notes/EPI/BinaryTrees.md

 * A complete binary tree of n nodes has height log<sub>2</sub>(n)

+* A binary tree is said to be height-balanced if for each node in the tree, the difference in the height of its left and right subtrees is atmost one.

+* A perfect binary tree is height-balanced, as is a complete binary tree.

+* A height-balanced tree does not have to be perfect or complete.

 * Left-Skewed Tree:
 > A tree in which no node has a right child.